Bagmati Province cricket team

-Bagmati Province Cricket team is a Nepali professional cricket team, based in the Bagmati Province,Nepal.
+The Bagmati Province Cricket team is a Nepali professional cricket team which represents Bagmati Province in Nepalese domestic cricket.
 The team competes in Prime Minister Cup and Jay Trophy.
-The team is currently being run under the Cricket Association of Bagmati Province..
+The team is currently being run under the Bagmati Province cricket Association.

 History

 The team was formed and named as Team Bagmati in December 2020, ahead of the 2020 Gautam Buddha Cup, which was played by three teams from 12 to 15 December 2020.
 The team competed in the tournament under the leadership of Nepalese national captain Gyanendra Malla.

 Grounds

 Mulpani International Cricket Ground

 The Mulpani International Cricket Ground, Commonly known as Upper Mulpani Cricket Ground or simply Mulpani Ground is a cricket ground in Mulpani, Kathmandu, Nepal.